cburdine/materials-ml-workshop/MaterialsML/python/python_logic.md

     print('Value is positive.')
 ```

-We can also nest conditional statements by applying double indententation to the body of the interior conditional statement:
+We can nest conditional statements by applying double indententation to the body of the interior conditional statement:

 ```{code-cell}
 # initialize x